shayypy/guilded.py/docs/api.rst

     .. attribute:: announcements

-        the channel is an announcements channel.
+        the channel is an announcement channel.

     .. attribute:: calendar